Chapter 13 Bankruptcy

 If the court approves your repayment plan, creditors are forbidden to continue collection efforts.
 In other words, you should get relief from collection agencies and their barrage of phone calls and letters.

 To be clear, Chapter 13 is not what people typically think of when they hear the term bankruptcy.
 It isn’t wiping the slate clean and starting all over again.
+Unsecured debts, like alimony, child support, student loans and taxes must be paid in full and payments on things like house and car, must be kept current during your repayment period.

 Success Rate for Chapter 13 Bankruptcy